gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * Synchronization of sequence numbers (Section 7.3).
 This concerns how a listener node that has just joined a multicast group can synchronize with the sender sequence number of multicasters in the same group.
 To this end, the new listener node can perform a challenge-response with a multicaster node, leveraging the Repeat Option for CoAP {{I-D.mattsson-core-coap-actuators}}.

 * Provisioning of public keys (Section 7.4).
-This provides guidelines about how to ensure the availability of group members' public keys, possibly relying on the Group Manager as trusted key repository.
-Section {{sec-public-keys-of-joining-nodes}} of this specification leverages and builds on such considerations.
+This provides guidelines about how to ensure the availability of group members' public keys, possibly relying on the Group Manager as trusted key repository. {{sec-public-keys-of-joining-nodes}} of this specification leverages and builds on such considerations.

 Further security considerations are (going to be) inherited from the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, as well as from the DTLS profile {{I-D.ietf-ace-dtls-authorize}} and the OSCOAP profile {{I-D.seitz-ace-oscoap-profile}} of ACE.